zpg6/pingg/README.md

 ## Firebase

-We will be using [Firebase Hosting](https://firebase.google.com/docs/hosting) as the deployment service for our Angular Web App.
+For deployment, we'll be using [Firebase Hosting](https://firebase.google.com/docs/hosting) to serve our Angular Web App.

-We'll be using the official package for Angular called [AngularFire](https://github.com/angular/angularfire).
-You'll find they have extensive documentation on all of the Firebase back-end ervices "pingg" will rely on including:
+On the front-end, we'll be using the official package for Firebase in Angular called [AngularFire](https://github.com/angular/angularfire).
+You'll find they have written [extensive documentation](https://github.com/angular/angularfire/tree/master/docs) to connect our Angular app with all of the Firebase back-end services including:

 - [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore)
 - [Firebase Authentication](https://firebase.google.com/docs/auth)
 - [Firebase Cloud Storage](https://firebase.google.com/docs/storage)

+# Local Development

-## Run the Development Server
+## Running the Development Server

-To run, `cd` to the repository root folder and run `ng serve` for a local dev server.
-Navigate to `http://localhost:4200/`.
+To locally serve the Angular app, `cd` to the repository root folder and execute `ng serve`.
+Navigate to `http://localhost:4200/` in your web browser.
 The app will automatically reload if you change and save any of the source files.

+## Inspect Element

+Don't forget that right-clicking on the page and selecting `Inspect` or `Inspect Element` will bring up a suite of diagnostic tools in most browsers.
+The `Console` tab or section will display any `console.log(string)` prints or errors from the Angular app.

+## Augury

+Check out adding [Augury](https://augury.rangle.io) to your browser extensions for an Angular-specific debugging tool.

-## Further Help
+# Further Help

 - To see some great example videos from *basic Angular* to *integrating with Firebase* to *server-side cloud functions*, click this link [FireShip Playlists on YouTube](https://www.youtube.com/c/AngularFirebase/playlists) and select the topic you're working on.